chipkin/BACnetServerMSTPExampleCPP/README.md

 BACnetServerMSTPExampleCPP ttyS6 19200 25
 ```

+Device tree:

+- Device: 389999 (Device Rainbow)
+  - analog_value: 2 (AnalogValue Diamond)

+## Build

+A [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) project is included with this project.
+This project also auto built using [Gitlab CI](https://docs.gitlab.com/ee/ci/) on every commit.

+1. Copy *CASBACnetStack_x64_Debug.dll*, *CASBACnetStack_x64_Debug.lib*, *CASBACnetStack_x64_Release.dll*, and *CASBACnetStack_x64_Release.lib* from the [CAS BACnet Stack](https://store.chipkin.com/services/stacks/bacnet-stack) project into the /bin/ folder.
+2. Use [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) to build the project.
+The solution can be found in the */BACnetServerMSTPExample/* folder.

+A makefile that uses gcc is included for making executables on linux.

-## Output
+## Example Output

-The application outputs all BYTES sent or recived.
-BYTES with underscore after them are recived bytes.
+The application outputs all BYTES sent or received.
+BYTES with underscore after them are received bytes.
 BYTES with a space after them are sent bytes.
 When the user presses the "enter" key, the MSTP stats, states, and events are printed for reference.

 ```txt
 CAS BACnet Stack Server MSTP Example v0.0.1.0